Faizul-Bitto/problem-solving/README.md

 - Code follows competitive programming conventions
 - All solutions are tested with provided test cases
 - Clean and readable code structure
+- Problems are organized by platform, contest, and difficulty

+### 📌 Naming Convention

+- Problem folders follow the pattern: `[Number]-[Problem-Name]`
+- Source files use kebab-case: `problem-name.cpp`
+- Contests are named with their full identifier and date

 ---